sdownum/notes/devilaether.com/design.md

 3. Version Control: The system must have a version control backend.
 Treat notes as code.
 4. Storage: All notes should be kept as plain text files.
 5. Incremental Feature Development: I have ** other ** projects.
 I need to take notes ** now **.
+6. Timestamps: Need to persist creation and last modification time of each note.

 ## Ideas
 ### Scenario 1: A Workflow with a Text Editor